clark-bowman/LAMMPS-Membrane/README.md

 Variable parameters for simulation.
 Each parameter is the only entry on a line.
 For the order and description of parameters, see the commented parameter input section of `membrane_polymerization.cpp`.

 ## membrane.in
 LAMMPS script modeling a bilipid membrane in a periodic simulation box filled with DPD fluid. `membrane.dat` must be in the same directory to run.
 This script runs with the version of LAMMPS compiled Aug.
-10, 2015.
+10, 2015 (LAMMPS must be compiled with the MC package, which includes `fix bond/break`).

 _Outputs_:
 * `xpos.out` - Average membrane X position over time